 Blaise Castle Estate is located near the Hamlet.
 The castle estate has a large green park space with a play area for kids, a museum, and a cafe.
 We could not explore the Blaise Castle due to the short of time.
 There is also an old mill and stream down from the park which is a lovely place to spend time.

 Once back to the city center we took 8 no bus to Clifton village to view the famous Clifton Suspension Bridge.
-Clifton Village is wonderful locality with several shops, cafes, pubs, restaurants and stunning architectural buildings.
-We visited the White Lion Restaurant, which has a terrace, and an open garden, which undoubtedly provide one of the best views of the bridge with a backdrop of Avon Gorge and the city.
+Clifton Village is wonderful locality with several shops, cafes, pubs, restaurants, and stunning architectural buildings.
+We visited the White Lion Restaurant, which has a terrace, and an open garden, which undoubtedly provides one of the best views of the bridge with a backdrop of Avon Gorge and the city.

 We found a couple of Indian restaurants in the vicinity of the restaurants and decided to have an early dinner.
 We had a delicious food with some Bollywood numbers playing in the background.
 The food and the music both made us nostalgic.

 Bristol has some of the best and well-preserved street art.
 Bristol is home to the Banksy and other graffiti artists whose murals and graffiti artwork can be seen on shops, public walls, and bridges.
 London also has well-preserved works of Banksy read London Graffiti Tour.

 Bristol city has for a long time been an inspiration for the movies and artists and is certainly an amazing city and travel destination worth visit again.